neurobloomai/pact/README.md

 > "Let every agent have its mind...
 PACT translates their intents."
 >
-> Why PACT Matters?:
+Why PACT Matters?:

-"PACT exists to replace confusion with clarity.
+PACT exists to replace confusion with clarity.
 To transform fragmented systems into collaborative ecosystems.
-So builders can spend less time duct-taping intent and more time building tools that matter."
+So builders can spend less time duct-taping intent and more time building tools that matter.

 ---